ElmoDFGD/ElmoRim/README.md

       - *Special Meter Control* should say `Not Obtained`.
 The special meter is reserved for displaying poise values.

 ### What I Wish I Knew When I First Played ElmoRim
+***GET OP EARLY ESSENTIAL BEGINNERS TIPS ONE SHOT GUIDE***

+In all seriousness, ElmoRim plays pretty close to vanilla and the [Gameplay Guide](#gameplay-guide) accounts for any notable differences.
+However it always helps to have a plan when starting a new playthrough.

+ 1. Craft a Camping Kit ASAP
+* 2 x Wolf Pelt
+* 1 x Iron Ingot
+* 6 x Leather
+* 6 x Leather Strips
+* Craft at any forge

+2. The manual for crafting Backpacks can be found outside the Drunken Huntsman in Whiterun

+3. Bring a Woodcutter's Axe

+4. Bring gear suitable for cold weather

+5. Don't loot everything in sight - carry weight is limited.

+>If a suspected bug or weird behavior is encountered, check [Known Issues](#documentation).
+If the issue isn't listed there, please [register an issue](link) on the ElmoRim GitHub.

 ## Updating the modlist